BELKHIRIDhikra/Pizza-Sales-Analysis-PowerBI-SQL/README.md

 # Features Section:
 Data Extraction: SQL scripts used to extract relevant pizza sales data from various sources, ensuring all necessary information is captured for analysis.

 Data Cleaning: Techniques applied to prepare and clean the dataset, handling missing values, correcting inconsistencies, and transforming data for easier analysis.

 Sales Trend Analysis: Visualizations that display the overall trends in pizza sales over time, allowing users to understand seasonality and peak periods.

 KPI Calculation: The project calculates key performance indicators (KPIs) such as total revenue, average order size, and order frequency to measure business performance effectively.

 Product Performance Insights: Reports and visualizations that provide detailed insights into the sales performance of different pizza types, highlighting top and worst sellers.

 Interactive Dashboard in Power BI: An interactive dashboard built using Power BI where users can filter and explore data, view different charts and graphs, and drill down into specific metrics.

 Custom Visualizations: Custom visuals including heat maps for sales density, pie charts for order distribution, bar charts for product comparison, and trend lines to show growth patterns.

 # Technologies Used:
 SQL: Employed for querying and analyzing the pizza sales data.
-SQL scripts were used to extract, clean, and manipulate data from various sources.
+SQL scripts were used to extract, clean, and manipulate data.
 Power BI: Utilized to build an interactive dashboard that visualizes sales trends, KPIs, and product performance.
 The dashboard includes charts, graphs, and custom visuals for detailed analysis.
 ## SQL
 ## Pizza Sales Dataset

 This dataset contains sales information used for the pizza sales analysis project.
-It includes data on sales, order sizes, and customer preferences.

 ### CSV File
 The dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/1yPYIApqIW3L9oYdwdFU-TRVxJudUTa4D/view?usp=sharing).